Click here for a

 - For further details see Valentine Day.
 “True Tale of the Sydney Tivoli Theatre.”
 Referee (Sydney) 2 May (1917), 14. [“Reminiscences of the Stage” series] • “The Old Victoria Hall, Castlereagh Street.”
 Sun (Sydney) 25 Aug.
 (1912), 5.

-NB 1: The same site had served as a venue for equestrian, dramatic and variety entertainments under different names between 1851 and ca. 1855 (see Olympic Circus ).
+1: The same site had served as a venue for equestrian, dramatic and variety entertainments under different names between 1851 and ca. 1855 (see Olympic Circus ).
 Interestingly, the Bulletin newspaper was first published out of the Scandinavian Hall in 1880.
+Sydney’s first Tivoli Theatre (aka Garrick Theatre) also occupied the same site.

 Image: Victoria Hall, 1882.
 Source: Sun (Sydney) 25 Aug.
 1912, 5.